tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/introduction/introduction.md

 ### Prerequisites

   * This workshop requires an Oracle Cloud account.
 You may use your existing account or create one in the following lab.
-  * You are using an Oracle Linux image on your host machine or compute instance for this workshop.
+  * You are using an Oracle Linux image or Windows OS on your host machine or compute instance for this workshop.
   * Access to the cloud environment and resources configured in the workshop [Manage Java Runtimes, Applications and Managed Instances Inventory with Java Management Service](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=912).

 ## Learn More